Jumio/mobile-sdk-ios/docs/integration_bam-checkout.md

 ```

 #### Error
-This method is fired when the user presses the cancel button upon an error situation.
-The parameter _error_ contains an error code and a message, also the corresponding scan reference is available.
+This method is fired when the user presses the cancel button during the workflow or in an error situation.
+The parameter `error` contains an error code, a message and a detailed error code, also the corresponding scan reference is available.

-Note: The error codes 200, 210, 220, 240, 250, 260 and 310 will be returned.
+__Note:__  The error codes 200, 210, 220, 240, 250, 260 and 310 will be returned.
 Using the custom scan view, the error codes 260 and 310 will be returned.
 ```
 - (void) bamCheckoutViewController: (BAMCheckoutViewController *) controller didCancelWithError: (NSError*) error scanReference:(NSString *)scanReference {
-	// YOURCODE
+	NSInteger errorCode = error.code;
+	NSString* errorMessage = error.localizedDescription;
+	NSInteger detailedErrorCode = [error.userInfo[@"detailedErrorCode"] integerValue];
 }
 ```